jboss-developer/jboss-eap-quickstarts/deltaspike-beanmanagerprovider/README.md

 What is it?
 -----------

-This project demonstrates the use of DeltaSpike's BeanManagerProvider.
+The `deltaspike-beanmanagerprovider` quickstart demonstrates the use of DeltaSpike's BeanManagerProvider.

 `BeanmanagerProvider` provides access to the `BeanManager` by registering the current `BeanManager` during the startup.
 This is really handy if you like to access CDI functionality from places where no CDI based injection is available.
 If a simple but manual bean-lookup is needed, it's easier to use the `BeanProvider` instead.